|

 safely, effectively and ethically.

-Some of the questions in each Test Book are experimental.
+Some of the questions in each exam are experimental.
 That is, they are administered

 experimentally to determine their suitability for use on future exams.
 Although your answers